 How to Count Cards in Blackjack Like the MIT Blackjack Team

-In this article, you are going to learn how to count cards in Blackjack following the precious pieces of advice of one of the leaders of the legendary MIT Blackjack Team, which also included John Chang, and which the famous blackjack movie 21 with Kevin Spacey was based on.
+In this article, you are going to learn how to count cards in blackjack following the precious pieces of gambling advice from one of the leaders of the legendary MIT Blackjack Team, which also included John Chang, and which the famous blackjack movie 21 with Kevin Spacey was based on.

-Back in September 2012, former Massachusetts Institute of Technology (MIT) student and Blackjack star Mike Aponte joined the Def Con XX conference in Las Vegas to share priceless tips on how to beat the casinos.
+Back in September 2012, former Massachusetts Institute of Technology (MIT) student and blackjack star Mike Aponte joined the Def Con XX conference in Las Vegas to share priceless tips on how to beat the casinos and win money.

 Who is Mike Aponte?

-Part of the legendary MIT Blackjack Team and leader of the "Reptiles Team", Aponte is considered to be one of the greatest Blackjack pros alive.
+A part of the legendary MIT Blackjack Team and leader of the "Reptiles Team", Mike Aponte is considered to be one of the greatest blackjack pros alive.

-Not only Aponte won millions at the Blackjack table mastering the art of card counting in Blackjack, but he also took home the first-ever World Series of Blackjack Championship in 2004.
+Not only did Aponte win millions playing at the table by mastering the art of counting cards in blackjack, he also took home the first-ever World Series of Blackjack Championship in 2004.

-At that time, Aponte managed to beat the 25 best Blackjack players in the world in a memorable competition held at the Mohegan Sun in Connecticut, United States.
+At that time, Aponte managed to beat the 25 best blackjack players in the world in a memorable gambling competition held at the Mohegan Sun in Connecticut, United States.

 MIT Blackjack Team: Card Counting Video Lesson

-In this video, you find an easy-to-follow guide to card counting in Blackjack explained by none other than Mike Aponte.
+In this video, you find an easy-to-follow guide to card counting in blackjack explained by no other than Mike Aponte.